Great time on Liberty of the Seas cruise by TLamVerified Review / Sail Date: / Traveled As: Large Group

 Aboard Liberty of the Seas, every guest will find something to suit their taste buds.
 There are nine dining options to choose from, including modern Mexican eatery Sabor, Chops Grille steakhouse, Tuscany-inspired Giovanni’s Table, burgers and shakes at Johnny Rockets, and of course the main dining room and lido deck buffet.
 For an after-dinner cocktail, try the R-Bar, Latin-themed Boleros club, Schooner piano bar, or Vintages wine bar.
 Nearly half of the cabins aboard Liberty have balconies, and there is a variety of suites to choose from, including Royal Family Suites which hold up to eight people.
 One fun cabin “easter egg” that’s only found on the Freedom-class ships is the Ben & Jerry’s “Sweet”, or “cow butt cabin.”
 The window in this room overlooks the Promenade and sits right behind the cows that welcome guests to Ben & Jerry’s below.
 As a perk for taking this, erm, obstructed view cabin, cruisers enjoy a cow-themed room and free ice cream during the voyage.

-Outstanding Cruise by em78249Verified Review / Sail Date: / Traveled As: Couple
+Great cruise by briantbyrneVerified Review / Sail Date: / Traveled As: Family (young children)

-Great trip by sherrywaldenVerified Review / Sail Date: / Traveled As: Large Group
+Good trip, but not the best. by kaheadVerified Review / Sail Date: / Traveled As: Family (older children)

-Amazing vacation!
-7 nights of bliss! by reedsfindVerified Review / Sail Date: / Traveled As: Couple
+Sensational Cruise! by JeffBordenVerified Review / Sail Date: / Traveled As: Couple

-First Cruise, Won’t be my last! by VirtualCameronVerified Review / Sail Date: / Traveled As: Singles/Friends
+Great vacation by JBabsVerified Review / Sail Date: / Traveled As: Couple

 Liberty of the Seas Cruises and Itineraries